artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 ```

+At ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/Lab1_Ex3``` we provide a project that can be directly used on RVfpga-Whisper.
+To execute on Ripes, just copy the code in the editor.

 Run the code in the simulator and answer the following questions.
 Add screenshots from the simulator to complement your answers.

 - The code contains three errors.
 Identify and correct them.
 Copy the modified code, explain the corrections, and include a screenshot illustrating its functionality.